8 Hour Master Rigger Renewal Training

 Training Requirement for 8 Hour Master Rigger Renewal Training

-Per the DOB’s recent amendment to section §104-06 of the Title 1 of the Rules of the City of New York, effective as of 5/25/2017, a Master Rigger must complete a Department approved 8-Hour Master Rigger Refresher Training Course during the one year immediately prior to the license or certificate expiration.
+Per the DOB’s recent amendment to section §104-06 of the Title 1 of the Rules of the City of New York, a Master Rigger must complete a Department approved 8-Hour Master Rigger Refresher Training Course during the one year immediately prior to the license or certificate expiration.

 For additional information, click here.